DATA MARKETPLACE ADMINISTRATION

-The Denodo Data Catalog is a web based self service tool included in Denodo Platform that lets both technical and business users query, search and browse information and metadata stored in a Virtual DataPort server.
+The Denodo Data Marketplace (also known as Denodo Data Catalog) is a web based self service tool included in Denodo Platform that lets both technical and business users query, search and browse information and metadata stored in a Virtual DataPort server.
 With this tool, users can generate new knowledge and pave the way to make better decisions.

 1. Launch the resources needed (check how in the Installation & Bootstrapping tutorial).